echau01/Notes-CPSC210Project/README.md

 ## User Stories
-- As a user, I want to be able to create annotated notes, complete with a title and body.
+- As a user, I want to be able to create annotated notes, complete with a title, body and category.
-- As a user, I want to be able to create categories under which notes can be saved under.
-- As a user, I want to be able to save my notes under different these categories.
-- As a user, I want to be able to view my list of note categories, and their associated notes.
+- As a user, I want to be able to select and view my list of note categories, and their associated notes.
 - As a user, I want to be able to delete unneeded categories and unneeded notes.
-- As a user, I want to be able to view these notes individually.
+- As a user, I want to be to rename these notes and categories.